-Mandy Moore is not the same cheeky pop star she once was.
-When I first catch a glimpse of her from across the room at the Eveleigh Restaurant in Los Angeles, Moore is smiling, radiating joy as she chats with members of her team before we are set to enjoy a Friendsgiving meal together hosted by American Express Blue Cash Everyday.
-She exudes confidence, grace, and a casual likeability from the moment she introduces herself.
+When I first catch a glimpse of Mandy Moore from across the room at the Eveleigh Restaurant in Los Angeles, she is smiling and radiating joy as she chats with members of her team.
+Moore exudes confidence, grace, and a casual likeability from the moment she introduces herself.

-Moore’s recent engagement to musician Taylor Goldsmith of the band Dawes made headlines, thanks to the couple’s unusual introduction (they met on Instagram), but their holiday plans couldn’t sound more normal.
-“She’s handling the turkey, truthfully handling all the hard stuff,” Moore shares about her plans to co-host Thanksgiving with her future mother-in-law.
+Moore’s relationship with musician Taylor Goldsmith of the band Dawes made headlines, thanks to the couple’s unusual introduction (they met on Instagram), but their holiday plans couldn’t sound more normal—co-hosting with Moore's future in-laws.
+“She’s handling the turkey, truthfully handling all the hard stuff,” Moore shares.

-Though it turns out her favorite part of the holiday isn’t the turkey or the pie, but the time taken to reflect and share what she’s most grateful for.
-“I feel like it’s just a really great way to take stock of how fortunate we all are in every respect and there’s just not enough of that in real life,” she says.
-As for what she’s most grateful for this year, it’s the fact that she’s made it to where she is today.
-“I feel really grateful and present and aware of where I am in my life right now,” she says after careful contemplation.
+Though it turns out Moore's favorite part of the holiday isn’t the turkey or the pie, but the time taken to reflect and share what she’s most grateful for.
+“I feel like it’s just a really great way to take stock of how fortunate we all are in every respect, and there’s just not enough of that in real life,” she says.

-Moore’s backyard wedding plans hinge on the completion of her new home in Pasadena, California, which is still in an extended renovating process.
+Moore’s backyard wedding plans hinge on the completion of the renovation of her home in Pasadena, California.
 She admits it’s been difficult to get settled.
 “I feel like we’ve been treading water.
-My stuff has been in storage for like two and a half years at this point,” she says, still in disbelief herself over how long it’s been since she’s been able to unpack records and cook in a kitchen that feels like her own.
+My stuff has been in storage for, like, two-and-a-half years at this point,” she says.

-No matter where Moore and her fiancé are living, it’s clear that the space is filled with love (and music).
+No matter where Moore and is living, it’s clear that the space is filled with love (and music).
 “I live with a constant stream of music in my house.
 I feel very lucky.
 I just walk into beautiful songs being written all the time.
-It’s really romantic—I’m floored by how talented he is.”
+It’s really romantic—I’m floored by how talented [my fiancé] is.”

 She explained that the real trick to making a holiday party go smoothly isn’t the wine—it’s the ability to find yourself in conversations with people you may not know well instead of clinging to your core group, a skill Moore surely has mastered.
 Her warm personality makes you feel like you could talk to her forever—no wine needed.